Mesna (Generic Name)

-- Ask you doctor or nurse to prescribe medications to prevent or lessen nausea, vomiting, diarrhea, constipation, headache, joint, or back pain irritated eyes, and flu symptoms.
+- Ask your doctor or nurse to prescribe medicines to stop or lessen nausea, vomiting, diarrhea, constipation, headache, joint pain, back pain, irritated eyes, and flu symptoms.

 Food and Drug Interactions

 There are no known interactions of mesna with food.
-This drug may interact with other medication.
-Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
-There are no known interactions of mesna and any food.
-This drug may interact with other medications.
-Tell your doctor and pharmacist all the medications that you are currently taking.
+This drug may interact with other medicines.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to Call the Doctor

 Call your doctor or nurse right away if you have any of these symptoms: